jfrappier/volleyfit/README.md

 GitHub will provide a live URL where the application can be accessed, perfectly formatted for mobile devices.

+## Authentication

+The page is meant to operate indepently of any backend or external services.
+However, there may be reasons to gate access.
+An example `worker.js` is in the cloudflare directory that enables you to use `auth.html` in those scenarios.
+This is simply an example of how to add authentication, and not a robust solution.

 ## 🔄 Resetting Data

 If you need to clear your progress and start the program over, you can use the "Reset Today's Progress" button for a single day, or simply clear your browser's site data/local storage to wipe the application completely clean.